Visible Digital Seal

 Origins and Development of VDS

-The first interoperable implementation of VDS, known as “2D-Doc,” emerged from a practical security need identified by France’s Ministry of the Interior—to secure proof-of-residence documents for passport issuance.
-The vulnerability intensified with digitization, as documents became easily modifiable by users.
+The First interoperable implementation of VDS, known as “2D-Doc,” emerged from a practical security need identified by France’s Ministry of the Interior—to secure proof-of-residence documents for passport issuance, increasingly falsified since the arrival of dematerialization.

 How Does VDS Work?